HelloblueAI/.github/profile/README.md

 ## Open-Source Ecosystem

-Our open-source projects—including **Helloblue GL**, **Bleu.js**, and the **Bleu.js Reasoning Lab**—provide a collaborative environment where developers, researchers, university students, recent graduates, and independent contributors can explore ideas and help shape the future of AI.
+Our open-source projects including **Helloblue GK**, **Bleu.js**, and the **Bleu.js Reasoning Lab**—provide a collaborative environment where developers, researchers, university students, recent graduates, and independent contributors can explore ideas and help shape the future of AI.

 Through these repositories, contributors can: